Emmotes/ic_spoilers/docs/weekends.md

 [Back to Main](index.md)

 # Upcoming Weekends
-Here are the upcoming weekends with their *estimated* dates and current champions.
+Here are the upcoming weekends with their *estimated* dates - the *estimated* purchase reward - and the current champions.

-*Note: Champions in the first champion column (in bold) are the most likely to receive the purchase reward.*
+*Note: The first champion column (in bold) are the ones most likely to receive the purchase reward.*

 | Weekend | Date | #1 | #2 | #3 | #4 | #5 | Reward |
 |---|---|---|---|---|---|---|---|